12 Best Christmas Trees In New York City

 A friend saw this Christmas tree last year and she was bowled over.
 The Christmas tree at South Street Seaport beams radiance, thanks to the many light strings it is decorated with and the giant Christmas balls hung over it.
 The tall tree is enchanting and leaves everyone starry-eyed.
-South Street Seaport celebrated the 33rd annual tree lighting ceremony in 2016 wherein the theme was ‘constellation’.
-Perched at the top was the 6-foot asymmetrical twinkling star.
-The champagne-like glittering tree was lighted accompanied with live performances, kids activities, and Christmas carols.
+South Street Seaport will celebrate the 36th annual tree lighting ceremony in 2019.
+The tree lighting ceremony is usually followed by live performances, kids activities, and Christmas carols.

 Address: 89 South St, New York, NY 10038, USA